-(d) Performance Bonuses
+(i) Provision for Performance Bonuses

-A provision, in respect of the liability relating to the anticipated costs of performance bonuses payable to Section 57 employees, is maintained.
+A provision, in respect of the liability relating to the anticipated costs of performance bonuses payable to Section 57 employees, is recognised as it accrue to Section 57 employees.
 Municipal entities' performance bonus provisions are based on the employment contract stipulations as well as previous performance bonus payment trends.

-(e) Pension and Retirement Fund Obligations
+(j) Pension and retirement fund obligations

-The municipality provides retirement benefits for its employees and councillors.
+The Municipality provides retirement benefits for its employees and councillors.
 Defined contribution plans are post-employment benefit plans under which an entity pays fixed contributions into a separate entity (a fund) and will have no legal or constructive obligation to pay further contributions if the fund does not hold sufficient assets to pay all employee benefits relating to employee service in the current and prior periods.
 The contributions to fund obligations for the payment of retirement benefits are charged against income in the year they become payable.
 Defined benefit plans are post-employment benefit plans other than defined contribution plans.
 The defined benefit funds, which are administered on a provincial basis, are actuarially valued tri-annually on the projected unit credit method basis.
 Deficits identified are recovered through lump sum payments or increased future contributions on a proportional basis to all participating municipalities.
 The contributions and lump sum payments are charged against income in the year they become payable.
-Sufficient information is not available to use defined benefit accounting for a multiemployer plan.
+Sufficient information is not available to use defined benefit accounting for a multi-employer plan.
 As a result, defined benefit plans have been accounted for as if they were defined contribution plans.